lldelisle/toolBoxForMutantAndWTGenomes/README.md

 # toolBoxForMutantAndWTGenomes
 Rscripts to manipulate fasta or gtf.

-Each R scripts can either be sourced from RStudio or launched in commandline mode: `Rscript ...`.
+Each R scripts can either be sourced from RStudio or launched in command line mode: `Rscript ...`.

+If you prefer command lines, the usage can be obtained by `Rscript ... --help`.

 A full documentation is available [here](./Documentation.md)